 Alexandrite is rare gem known for its spectacular color changing gemstone.
 The most valuable alexandrite stones are those with a strong color change between green and red, although alexandrite with a blue to violet or purple color change is also highly valued.

 The finest alexandrite stones are found in Russia, but fine-quality stones are also found in Sri Lanka, Brazil, and Africa.

-This article will dig deeper into How Much Is Alexandrite Worth and the reasons of Alexandrite being expensive.
+This article will dig deeper into How Much Is extremely rare Alexandrite Worth and the reasons of Alexandrite being expensive.

 Table of Contents

 - What makes Alexandrite valuable?